IFBB Pro League & NPC Divisions

 Bikini is the most popular of the women’s npc divisions; the look is easier to obtain and more mainstream.
 But easier to obtain does not mean an easy win as there are usually many competitors in this popular division.
 You must have a small midsection and full round glutes with good hamstring/glute separation.
 Too much muscle, thick legs, muscular shoulders, or being too lean will get athletes marked down in this division.

-Maintain a feminine look with good make-up, jewelry, hair, and clear heals.
+Maintain a feminine look with good make-up, jewelry, hair, and clear heels.
 Competitors will compete in a two-piece suit.
 The bottom of the suit must be v-shaped.
 No Thongs are permitted.
 You don’t have to buy an expensive suit, you can compete in a off-the-rack bikini.
 But take careful note of how a suit frames and shapes your physique.

 Posing is a big part of the overall presentation.
 You’ll develop posing that helps to accentuate your hourglass figure.
 At finals, you will have a short presentation where you walk to the middle of the stage and perform 2-3 poses and then exit the stage.